 We will test for heterogeneous treatment effects in two steps.
-First, we will test for heterogeneity along several basic dimensions13 we think are the most likely to generate heterogeneous effects:
+First, we will test for heterogeneity along four basic dimensions10 we think are the most likely to generate heterogeneous effects:

 - 1. District

 - 2. Size of household

-- 3. Age

-- 4. Wealth (measured by assets)

-- 5. Number of hospitals nearby or distance to closest hospital
+- 3. Number of private hospitals nearby

-- 6. Hospital utilization in prior year (measured at baseline)
+- 4. Hospital utilization in prior year (measured at baseline)

-- 7. Monthly expenditure budget (measured at baseline)

-- 8. Predicted propensity to utilize inpatient healthcare (described below)

-- 9. Village size

-- 10. Urban status

-Second, we will use machine learning methods to help predict which dimensions of heterogeneity (from the list below) are most important (Duflo 2018, Wager and Athey (2018)).
+Second, we will use a LASSO procedure to help predict which dimension of heterogeneity (from the list below) is most important (Duflo 2018).